Lucerne–Immensee railway line: Route

 The line between Lucerne and Immensee was threatened with closure in 1994, with passenger traffic to be transferred to buses.

-In 1997, the line was totally blockaded to allow various renovations, including a new station in Küssnacht.
+In 1997, the line was closed allow various renovations, including a new station in Küssnacht.
 Since then, the Gotthard long-distance trains to Lucerne have run via Rotkreuz and the line via Küssnacht has been reserved for regional traffic and long-distance trains to Romanshorn.

 The halt of Meggen Zentrum was opened on 2006 as part of the Lucerne S-Bahn; Lucerne Verkehrshaus station (Swiss Transport Museum) was created in the area of the Würzenbach passing loop (Dienststation) and opened in 2007.

 Since March 2011, Küssnacht station has been rebuilt.
 An island platform including an underpass was built, removing the former level crossing used by pedestrians to cross the tracks to reach one platform.
 This is part of a project to upgrade the station to be a regional transport hub.